Lemuel Francis Abbott: Works

 Abbott painted portraits of many figures of the day.
 His 1797 portrait of Horatio Nelson was commenced during a period where both men were living in the same lodgings in London's Bond Street.
 The finished work won the approval of both Nelson and his wife, with lady Nelson writing that "[T]he likeliness is great; I am well pleased with Abbott."
 While the Nelson portrait was Abbott's most famous work, other subjects of the period included Admiral Sir Robert Calder, Rear-Admiral Sir Thomas Pasley and Captain William Locker, astronomer Sir William Herschel, poet William Cowper, artists Francesco Bartolozzi and Joseph Nollekens, entrepreneur Matthew Boulton and industrialist John Wilkinson.

-His portrait of Henry Callender, Captain General of the Royal Blackheath Golf Club, is one of the earliest portrayals of the game of golf.
+His portrait of Henry Callender, the captain general of the Blackheath Golf Club, is one of the earliest portrayals of the game of golf.
 Reproductions hang in golf clubs the world over.
 It was sold at Bonhams in London on 9 December 2015.

 Some of his paintings were signed "Francis Lemuel Abbott", but it is not known why he assumed the additional Christian name, as it was not one with which he was baptised.

 Other famous paintings include, that off one addressed as follows: